 Coordination with the Land Use Authority

 CVWD does not have land use authority within its service area.
 Because the CVWD service area is located within the unincorporated territory of San Bernardino County, land use authority rests with San Bernardino County.
-On behalf of CVWD, WEBB contacted the San Bernardino County Land Use Services Department on April 23, 2026 specifically for the purpose of coordinating for this UWMP to request current land use information.
+On behalf of CVWD, WEBB contacted the San Bernardino County Land Use Services Department on April 23, 2026, specifically for the purpose of coordinating for this UWMP to request current land use information.
 A copy of the email request is included in Appendix E. Said email requested data from the County on the following questions:

 Is the County preparing for any large-scale projects proposed within the District service area?